bruno222/twilio-flex-plugin-sso/README.md

 6. You should now have two new files in the `assets` folder: `privatekey.private.cer` and `publickey.private.cer`.
 You know the rules, don't send this private key to anyone.

+6a.
+Open `publickey.private.cer` and delete the first and the last line, the `----BEGIN CERTIFICATE----` and `----END CERTIFICATE----`.
+This is needed due a small bug that I will fix it later, for now, just delete these 2 lines and save the file.

 7. `npm run deploy` to deploy the functions to your Twilio environment.

 8. Quick test to see if you have done it correctly until here.
 Open Chrome and check if you can visit your `https://xxxxxx.twil.io/sso/saml` - Change the `xxxxxx` to your environment that was displayed in your Terminal from **step 7** above.
 You should see an error `ERR_REDIRECT_FLOW_BAD_ARGS`.
 For now, this means: **Success until here!**